Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-New streaming service Peacock is finally available nationwide and it comes with appealing perks — including the ability to stream shows and movies for free.
+NBC’s streaming service Peacock is launched nationwide in July of 2020.
+Along with it came some appealing perks including the ability to stream shows and movies for free.

-Plus, the NBCUniversal platform hosts popular titles like Law and Order: Special Victims Unit, Parks and Recreation and Jurassic Park alongside a small roster of original productions, most notably flagship series Brave New World.
+Plus, the NBCUniversal platform hosts popular titles like Law and Order: SVU, Parks and Recreation and Jurassic Park alongside a small roster of original productions, most notably flagship series Brave New World.

 But with competition on the streaming market so fierce, is it worth looking into yet another service?
 It’s up to you to decide.
 Here’s everything you need to know about Peacock to determine if it can compete with giant Netflix.

 |Features||Peacock Free||Peacock Premium||Peacock Premium Plus||Netflix Basic||Netflix Standard||Netflix Premium|

 |Release date||July 15, 2020||July 15, 2020||July 15, 2020||April 14, 1998||April 14, 1998||April 14, 1998|

 |Shared devices||No limit||No limit||No limit||No limit||No limit||No limit|

 |Total shows and movies||About 13,000 hours of content||970+||970+||5,500+||5,500+||5,500+|